nicholaslawton/dotfiles/README.md

 ## Aesthetics

+### Miniamlist

+Less is more.
+Minimalism is the key aesthetic principle.
+This manifests in a variety of ways.

+- Keep the colour palette small.
+- Avoid visual clutter and information overload
+- Only the most important details should be constantly visible, such as the clock and battery status.
+- Details which are not constantly important (such as CPU usage) should not be constantly displayed.
+Instead, they could be available through a click or hover, or hidden in some other way, perhaps in the background behind all the windows.
+In some cases, they may not need to be presented at all, especially if there is an easy method for querying the information through the terminal.

+### Styling implementation overview

 The visual style of all graphical elements is centrally controlled, using a shared colour palette, to avoid replicating colour values and other styling elements throughout multiple different configuration files.

-### Styling implementation overview

 - The theme is defined in the theme.toml file.
 - Themeable applications reference the definitions from theme.toml in *.tmpl template files, using `gomplate` syntax.